OpenSenseAction/TrainingSchoolMergingApplication/nowcasting-session/exercises/exercise_04_deterministic_nowcasting.md

 Calculate the probability of detection (POD), false alarm ratio (FAR), equitable threat score (ETS), and the mean error (ME) for the nowcast as a function of leadtime, and visualize them.

-## Create nowcasts and compare nowcasts with all training school datasets.
+## Create nowcasts and compare nowcasts with all training school datasets

-Repeat the steps bove to create nowcasts for all training school datasets (radar, PWS and CMLs) and visualize them all together.
+Repeat the steps above to create nowcasts for all training school datasets (radar, PWS and CMLs) and visualize them all together.
 What can you say about the quality of the nowcasts with the different products?